tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/create-a-certificate.md

 author: BrucePerlerMS
 ms.author: bruceper
 manager: mbaldwin
+ms.date: 04/28/2017
 ---
 # Certificate creation methods
-Applies To: Azure

- A KV Certificate can be either created or imported into a key vault.
+ A Key Vault (KV) certificate can be either created or imported into a key vault.
 When a KV certificate is created the private key is created inside the key vault and never exposed to certificate owner.
 The following are ways to create a certificate in Key Vault:

 -   **Create a self-signed certificate:** This will create a public-private key pair and associate it with a certificate.
 The certificate will be signed by its own key.